Deirror/DCL/README.md

 # DCL -> Deirror's Class Library
 This library contains classes/data structures and functions which are just written in simpler way than the Microsoft ones.

-Preferably used for small project as in these classes there aren't all the implemented functions provided by Microsoft, but the most used ones + some made by me.
+Preferably used for small project as in these classes there aren't all the implemented functions provided by Microsoft, but the most used ones + some made by me..

 I provided a library which can be link statically.